snowpeech/documentation/website/docs/using-qovery/interface/cli.md

 <TabItem value="manual">

-Install the Qovery CLI on Windows manually by downloading the [latest realease][urls.qovery_cli_releases], and uncompress its content to
+Install the Qovery CLI on Windows manually by downloading the [latest release][urls.qovery_cli_releases], and uncompress its content to
 `C:\Windows`.

 </TabItem>